-In an ideal world, every client values your service, praises your skills, shows up on time and pays promptly.
-But we don’t live in an ideal world, and there always will be clients who either test your patience or diplomatic skills.
+In an ideal world, every client values your service, praises your skills, shows up on time, and pays promptly.
+But we don’t live in an ideal world, and they're always will be clients who either test your patience or diplomatic skills.
 You know those clients.
-They are the ones you dread because they complain too much, are always late and even worse don’t pay at the end of the session.
+They are the ones you dread because they complain too much, are always late, and even worse, don’t pay at the end of the session.
 How many times have you heard, “I must have left my checkbook or credit card at home?”
 With these clients, the chemistry is just off.

 With the economy still fragile, it’s hard to say goodbye to any business.
 But maybe money isn’t the only reason holding you back.
 Maybe you don’t know how to say goodbye tactfully and so week after week endure.
 If that’s the case, there are ways to tactfully say goodbye to a client or disengage from a relationship without burning a bridge.

 The chronic “cancel last minute” client